aws-deepracer-community/deepracer-for-cloud/docs/multi_run.md

 ## Suggested way to use the feature

-By default `run.env` is loaded when DRfC is activated - but it is possible to load a separate configuration through `source bin/activate.sh <filename>`.
+By default `run.env` is loaded when DRfC is activated - but it is possible to load a separate configuration through `source bin/activate.sh <filename>`, or through `source bin/activate.sh -e <experiment-name>` when using experiment sub-directories.

 The best way to use this feature is to have a bash-shell per experiment, and to load a separate configuration per shell.